enterprisealchemist/enterprise-ai/README.md

    - Traditional systems often struggle with data silos
    - Hinders the ability to aggregate and analyze information across the entire ecosystem

-## Machine Learning-Powered Solutions
+## Machine Learning

 1. Supercharged data aggregation
-   - Machine Learning enables more effective information aggregation
-   - Breaks down data silos
+   - The true power of machine learning is in its capability to aggregate data
-   - Creates a unified view of the enterprise ecosystem
+   - Harmonize data silos and creates a unified view of the enterprise ecosystem

 2. Rapid, meaningful insights
    - ML-powered analytics extract meaningful details much faster
    - Enables faster and more informed decision-making
    - Significant improvement in analysis time compared to traditional methods

+### From Current State to Transformative Era:
+   "With these challenges in mind, let's explore how we're entering a transformative era for AI in enterprise software."

-# Transformative Era Slide: Speaking Notes
+# Transformative Times

 ## AI Adoption Chart
 - The chart shows the percentage of organizations that have adopted AI in at least one business function.
 - Note the significant increase in AI adoption from 2017 to 2024.
 - Generative AI data starts from 2023, showing rapid growth in just one year.

+## Source
+- The data is from McKinsey & Company, a reputable global management consulting firm.
+- Their report "The State of AI" provides comprehensive insights into AI adoption trends.
+- "Since 2004, McKinsey Global Publishing’s survey team has polled our panel of thousands of executives and managers to generate new and distinctive insights on today’s critical business topics."

-## Key Impacts
+## Observations

 1. Rapid AI Adoption
    - Organizations are increasingly adopting AI, with a significant spike in recent years.